What is buy now, pay later?

 • Buy now, pay later allows you to pay for a purchase in instalments without paying any interest or additional fees.

-• There is no formal credit check, so applications to buy now, pay later are approved on the spot and without delay.
+• You need to apply to use buy now, pay later, but there is no formal credit check, so applications are approved without delay.

 • It’s up to you to ensure you can afford the instalments on the prescribed dates.

-• Interest kicks in only if you default on a payment.
+• Late payment penalties and interest kick in only if you default on a payment.

-As online shopping has grown (dramatically during the pandemic years), retailers and payment portals have recognised the need to include people whose payment options are restricted because they don’t have access to credit cards, don’t want to use them or don’t have great credit reports.
-Read more: What is my credit report?
+Online shopping has grown dramatically and retailers and payment portals have recognised the need to include people who do not have access to many payment options - those who don’t have access to credit cards or don’t want to use them.

 How does it work?

-You choose a BNPL option at checkout (usually online, although physical retailers are beginning to jump on the bandwagon).
-You register by providing a few personal details and receive approval in seconds.
+You choose a BNPL option at checkout (usually online, although some physical retailers are also offering these options).
+You register by providing a few personal details, the provider may do a quick credit check and you can receive approval in seconds.

 As long as you stick to the payment plan you signed up to, there is no interest and no contract fee – the credit is free and you receive the goods immediately.